iescalante/expense-tracker-react/README.md

 Thank you and sorry for the confusion!

-I would like to thank Traversy Media for the amazing resources that is put on the internet and made available to everyone to learn by creating these projects.
+I would like to thank Traversy Media for the amazing resources put on the internet and made available to everyone in order to learn by creating these projects.
 Thank you!